-Gold Standard Employer: MD Anderson Cancer Center
+Gold Standard Employer: The University of Texas MD Anderson Cancer Center

 Lung cancer is the No.1 cause of cancer deaths worldwide, claiming 437 lives in the U.S. alone every day.
 When MD Anderson launched its Lung Cancer Moon Shot in 2012, it initiated several new programs including the EndTobacco Program.
 EndTobacco is a set of strategic and tactical recommendations to reduce the tobacco burden at the institutional, state and national/international levels.
 MD Anderson’s first EndTobacco step was an internal change to implement a tobacco-free hiring policy.
 By implementing tobacco-free hiring, MD Anderson reinforced its efforts to provide a healthy workplace for faculty and staff and a more comfortable and wellness focused environment for patients and visitors.